Malted Pretzel Crunch for Super Bowl Sunday and Bad Boy First Love, Part Two.February 3, 2012 at 11:48 pm | Posted in Appetizers, Candy | 40 Comments

 “I’d marry him right now if he asked me” I responded – and I meant it.

-Suddenly, I felt a soft touch on my arm, then that sexy, tough voice in the softest, sweetest tone…
+Suddenly, I felt a hand brush my arm, then heard that sexy, tough voice ask, in the softest, sweetest tone…

 “What do you want to do?
 Get something to eat?
 Anywhere you want to go?”

 *I want to kiss you.
 I want to kiss you non-stop until we’re 90 years old.
 I want you to kiss my lips off, even if it looks weird and people turn away at the sight of me, even if I have to drink from a sippy cup for the rest of my life!*